Excitation-pulse intensity mediated control of coherent nonlinear optical response of a V-type system: 2D Simulation: Perturbative vs. non-perturbative regime

 These findings highlight the potential to selectively tune the relative amplitudes of spectral peaks, i.e., control specific coherent pathways, by varying the pulse area of the first excitation pulse within a range of $0.5 \pi$ to $2.1 \pi$.
-However, this approach has limitations: while it enables switching the more prominent peak between $P_1$ ($P_2$) and $P_4$ ($P_3$), it cannot independently amplify and suppress individual peaks, with respect to others.
+While modifying the intensity of the first pulse enables switching the more prominent peak between $P_1$ ($P_2$) and $P_4$ ($P_3$), it cannot amplify and suppress individual peaks, with respect to others.
 We explore this possibility by systematically varying the pulse areas of the first three pulses over the same range ($0.5\pi$ to $2.1\pi$).
+We take the brute-force approach to calculate the optimal pulse areas for isolating individual peaks in the absence of an intuitive, analytical method of prediction.
 We fix $\Theta_4 = 0.1\pi$, which is within the perturbative limit.
 Thus, we establish a methodological bridge between the collinear and noncollinear geometries in the context of 2DCS experiments \cite{Tripathi2025}.
 An additional advantage is that there is no need to vary $\Theta_4$ in our simulations, thereby reducing simulation time.